-GO TRANSIT SIGNALS & COMMUNICATIONS STANDARDS
+GO TRANSIT SIGNALS & COMMUNICATIONS STANDARDS - CODES OF PRACTICE

-Publication Date: October 2019

-Revision Date: February 2021
+Doc # RC-0506-03SIG-02 Publication Date: October 2019 Revision Dates: February 2021 and May 2025

-COPYRIGHT © 2019

-Metrolinx, an Agency of the Government of Ontario
+COPYRIGHT © 2019 Metrolinx, an Agency of the Government of Ontario

 The contents of this publication may be used solely as required for services performed on behalf of Metrolinx or for and during preparing a response to a Metrolinx procurement request.
-Otherwise, this publication or any part thereof shall not be reproduced, re-distributed, stored in an electronic database or transmitted in any form by any means, electronic, photocopying or otherwise, without written permission of the copyright holder.
+Otherwise, this publication or any part thereof shall not be reproduced, re-distributed, stored in an electronic database, or transmitted in any form by any means, electronic, photocopying, or otherwise, without written permission of the copyright holder.
 In no event shall this publication or any part thereof be sold or used for commercial purposes.

-The information contained herein or otherwise provided or made available ancillary hereto is provided "as is" without warranty or guarantee of any kind as to accuracy, completeness, fitness for use, purpose, non-infringement of third party rights or any other warranty, express or implied.
-Metrolinx is not responsible and has no liability for any damages, losses, expenses or claims arising or purporting to arise from use of or reliance on the information contained herein.
+The information contained herein or otherwise provided or made available ancillary hereto is provided "as is" without warranty or guarantee of any kind as to the accuracy, completeness, fitness for use, purpose, non-infringement of third-party rights, or any other warranty, express or implied.
+Metrolinx is not responsible and has no liability for any damages, losses, expenses, or claims arising or purporting to arise from the use of or reliance on the information contained herein.